What is MonthlyCup made of?

 The cup should never be used while you have an infection.

-I am having a hard time inserting the cup.
+I am having a hard time inserting the menstrual cup.
 What can I do?

 One of the big advantages of using a menstrual cup is that it does not dry you out.
 This means that for most people the cup is easy to insert.
 However, if you find it difficult you can use a water based lubricant around the rim of the cup.

-I am having trouble getting it out.
+I am having trouble getting my menstrual cup out.
 What can I do?

 If you are having trouble with removing your menstrual cup and you have tried for a while, it might help to take a break.
 Go do something else for a while to let your body relax.
 The cup can not disappear into your body, and it can stay for up to 12 hours – so there is no need to panic!
 If you get stressed, your muscles will tense and it will make it even harder to move the cup.
 So try to relax.